Massachusetts Curriculum Frameworks and the Newton Public Schools Curriculum

 As of December 2020, the Massachusetts Department of Elementary and Secondary Education has current Curriculum Frameworks in English (2017), Mathematics (2017), Science (2016), Digital Literacy (2016), English Language Development (WIDA 2012), History and Social Science (2018), Arts (2019) and World Languages (2021).
 Frameworks for Vocational Technical Education are current as of July 2014.
 Frameworks for Comprehensive Health have not been revised since 1999.

 Massachusetts Curriculum Frameworks in Newton Public Schools

 In the Newton Public Schools, Curriculum Coordinators and High School Department Heads are charged with determining the curriculum for their respective disciplines and grade levels.
 The influence of state frameworks on the curriculum in each discipline varies.

 Mathematics and English Language Arts have been most frequently revised, have been consistently tested since 1998, and have tested in every grade 3-8 since 2006.
 Over time, with multiple revisions and a national discussion, and with a growing consensus among stakeholders, these frameworks have come to serve as our Newton Public Schools Grade Level Benchmarks.
-Science and History aare on a similar trajectory.
+Science, History, and Arts are on a similar trajectory.

-NPS Grade Level Benchmarks in World Language, Physical Education Health and Wellness, and Arts are much more heavily influenced by national professional organizations than by state frameworks written in 1999.
+NPS Grade Level Benchmarks in World Language and Physical Education Health and Wellness are much more heavily influenced by national professional organizations than by state frameworks written in 1999.
 Curriculum Coordinators and Department Heads base their curricula on standards developed by national organizations such as SHAPE America – The Society of Health and Physical Education, and ACTFL-The American Council on the Teaching of Foreign Languages.

 Curriculum Changes in the Newton Public Schools